Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 Member-Managed LLCs

-In member-managed LLCs, each owner has equal rights to make decisions, unless stated otherwise in the LL operating agreement.
+In member-managed LLCs, each owner has equal rights to make decisions, unless stated otherwise in the LLC operating agreement.
 This multi-member LLC structure is suitable for smaller-sized LLCs or businesses where the owners prefer more involvement.

 Manager-Managed LLCs